 The CP requires you to explore, analyse and evaluate global issues from a local perspective.

-It integrates academic and practical learning
+It integrates academic and practical learning to think about others

 The CP combines academic rigour with practical study; and develops skills and competencies required for life-long learning.